Scaling Practice

 Posterior Head Position (Upper Arch)

 For sextant 1 and sextant 3, head is back, chin up, tilted AWAY from operator.
-The away-tilt opens up access for your hand even though you can't see directly — that's why the mirror is doing the seeing.
+The away-tilt opens up access for your hand even though you can't see directly, which is why the mirror is doing the seeing.

 Vision Rules